gabapcia/blockwatch/internal/walletwatch/README.md

 2.  **Claim Block**: If an `IdempotencyGuard` is configured, it calls `ClaimBlockForTxWatch`.
     - If the block is already processed (`ErrAlreadyFinished`) or being processed (`ErrStillInProgress`), the respective error is returned.
     - If the claim fails for other reasons, the error is propagated.
-3.  **Process Transactions**: If the claim is successful, the service iterates through each transaction.
+3.  **Process Transactions**: If the claim is successful, the service uses the optimized `getTransactionsByWallet` function to efficiently filter transactions.
-4.  **Filter Wallets**: For each transaction, it checks if the `From` or `To` address is in the `WalletStorage`.
+4.  **Filter Wallets**: The function builds an index of all addresses, queries `WalletStorage` to identify watched wallets, and maps transactions to relevant wallets.
-5.  **Dispatch Notification**: If a wallet match is found, the `TransactionNotifier` is called.
+5.  **Dispatch Notification**: For each watched wallet with matching transactions, the `TransactionNotifier` is called.
 6.  **Mark Complete**: After processing, `MarkBlockTxWatchComplete` is called to prevent future reprocessing.
-If this fails, an error is returned.
+If this fails, an error is logged but not propagated.
 7.  **Timeout Control**: The entire process is governed by a `maxProcessingTime`.

 ### 3. Workflow Diagram